-While Idaho is certainly getting older, the state's median age is still below the national average - 36.9 years for Idaho compared to 38.2 years for the nation.
-The 18-and-under age group represents 25 percent of Idaho's growing population and continues to be an integral demographic regarding the relevancy of public lands (Idaho Department of Labor).
+While Idaho is certainly getting older, the state's median age is still below the national average - 36.9 years for Idaho compared to 38.2 years.
+The 18 and under age group represents 25% of Idaho's growing population and continues to be an integral demographic regarding the relevancy of public lands (Idaho Department of Labor).

 A national study conducted by the Outdoor Foundation, focused on outdoor recreational activity participation in 2020, showed that the top activities amongst this demographic are biking (road, mountain, BMX), camping (backyard, car, backpacking, RV), fishing (freshwater, fly), running (jogging, trail running), and hiking.
+This study did not include activities such as unstructured outdoor play or team sports, which continue to be popular youth activities.